-The obvious conclusion seems to be that you should install antivirus software on your Mac (we’ve rounded up the best options for you).
-But as we noted above, there are some important caveats, and it’s certainly not the only precaution you should take.
+It’s evident that you should install antivirus software on your Mac (we’ve already scouted out the best options for you).
+But as we said earlier, there are some important caveats and additional precautions you should take.

-An efficient, fast antivirus app can be a useful tool in keeping your Mac safe.
+A quick and efficient antivirus app is a vital tool for keeping your Mac safe.

 Antivirus software protection is a must for your device, but there are still cyber hacks that can penetrate it.
 To safeguard against all cyberattacks, it’ll take a concerted effort on your part to monitor your actions and the potential invasions they may cause.
 For example, never install downloads if you’re not sure what they are.
 This includes unfamiliar sites that ask you to install “safe” apps like Adobe Flash Player.

 It is always advisable to exercise caution when exploring unknown sites or downloading files of any kind.
 Antivirus software is a more reliable filter for threats and picks up the slack where your good judgment fails by catching cyberattacks that evade your vigilance.

 To sum up: You should install antivirus software on your Mac, but make sure to find one that doesn’t slow down your computer too much, and always use plenty of common sense.
 We’re confident that following these simple guidelines will stave off any hazardous intrusions on your Mac.
 We recommend perusing our thorough list of the best free antivirus software.

 - The MacBook Pro we all want is still many years away

 - Your next MacBook Pro may get a major battery boost — here’s why